-In order to understand your true nature, the one independent and cleared of all conditioning, your mind must acquire certain stillness.
-To attain that stillness and examine the nature of mind, its movement must cease.
-It is only after such cessation you can see the real colors.
+In order to understand your true nature, the one independent and cleared of all conditioning, your mind must acquire a certain stillness.
+To attain that stillness and examine the nature of the mind, its movement must cease.
+It is only after such cessation you can see its real colors.

-Purity of discipline in your karma helps a great deal in achieving mental stability.
-Whatever you do with speech, actions, or words leave an imprint on your mind.
+A purity of discipline in your karma helps a great deal in achieving mental stability.
+Whatever you do with speech, actions, or words leaves an imprint on your mind.
 The objective of this article is to help you see how all karma has a residual trail.
 Such residue covers and conditions your mind.

-Most yogic texts demand the practitioner to follow strict karmic and moral discipline.
+Most yogic texts demand the practitioner follow strict karmic and moral discipline.
 Truly profound, if you ask me!
-Getting back to karma and their residue:
+Getting back to karmas and their residue:

 1. Physical Karma – Tangible Residue

 All physical actions requiring touch are physical karma.
-Physical karma leave behind physical residue.
+Physical karmas leave behind a physical residue.
 Let us say you have an apple.
-You peel and deseed it to enjoy better taste.
+You peel and deseed it to enjoy its taste better.
 You eat the apple leaving the skin and seeds behind.
-Your action of eating the fruit has resulted in the residue of apple skin and seeds.
+Your action of eating the fruit has resulted in the residue of some apple skin and seeds.
 You dispose of the uneaten parts.

-A cow comes and gladly accepts that as its food.
+A cow comes along and gladly accepts that as its food.
 The residue you left behind has now impacted someone else you may not even know.
 That apple you consumed is now in your body.
 It is processed by your digestive system.
-Two sets of residues are formed.
-The one that gets absorbed in your body is now traveling in your veins by way of blood and the unabsorbed portion (read residue) is let out of your physical system by way of urine and feces.
+Two sets of residue are formed.
+The one that gets absorbed into your body is now traveling in your veins by way of blood and the unabsorbed portion (read residue) is let out of your physical system by way of urine and faeces.
 Further, bacteria and other atomic entities may feed on such excreta.

 And here is the interesting point: if you had not uttered anything while eating that apple, it would be much easier for you to forget about the apple.
 Why?
 Because you left no psychic imprint beyond the taste and sight of the fruit.
 On the path of self-transformation, at some point in time, one ought to observe strict verbal discipline.
 I shall elucidate more on this in the relevant sections.

-The subtlest and most powerful of the three karma is a mental karma.
+The subtlest and most powerful of the three karmas is mental karma.
 It leaves behind a permanent trail; an imprint that is hard to erase.
-The origin of all karma of any type is a thought.
+The origin of all karmas of any type is a thought.
 The pursuit of a thought is mental karma.
 It has an immediate impact on your mental state, a lasting impact on your consciousness, and an everlasting effect, however subtle, on your mind.

-Once again, let us go back to our example of apple.
-This time, you do not have the apples with you.
+Once again, let us go back to our example of the apple.
+This time, you do not have any apples with you.
 The thought of an apple crosses your mind.
 You do not drop that thought.
 Instead, you start to pursue it.
 From the original thought of the apple, you are recalled of the time you last had an apple.
-That thought may link you to the thought of buying the apple from the shop.
+That thought may link you to the thought of buying that apple from a shop.

 Just note that the initial apple-thought has now shifted and you are now thinking about the shop.
 The shop owner’s picture and communication flashes in front of you.
 You recall giving money to the seller.
 You are reminded of another customer, who was shopping for bananas, standing next to you.

-You further recall how she was carefully picking the bananas and her physical attributes.
-You are now reminded of her statements, her voice, and how she paid to the shop owner.
-You are tossed back to the thought of the shopkeeper because he returns you the change with your bag of apples.
+You further recall how she was carefully picking the bananas, and then her physical attributes too.
+You are now reminded of her statements, her voice, and how she paid the shop owner.
+You are tossed back to the thought of the shopkeeper because he hands you your change with your bag of apples.
 You take the bag and start walking.
 You are now reminded of the market conditions.
 You may further recall some unpleasant incident that happened one time in the market.
 And on and on and on…

 अनुभूतविषयासंप्रमोषः स्मृतिः । (Patanjali Yoga Sutras, 1.11) A function of consciousness, memory is the unaltered collection of words and experiences.